 Florrie the Labradoodle gets very excited when I say it is the time for the “Chelsea Chop”.
 I think she is expecting a barbecue in the garden with some meaty leftovers smothered in gravy.
 Sadly, she is going to be disappointed!
 There is no food involved, only secateurs.
-For, the “Chelsea Chop” is a pruning technique to help tall, multi-stemmed plants flower for longer in your garden!
+The “Chelsea Chop” is a pruning technique to help tall, multi-stemmed plants flower for longer in your garden.

 This article will break down the pruning technique, its many benefits, and how you can best go about it to extend the flowering season of your perennials.

 The “Chelsea Chop”

 As spring progresses, the perennial plants in your garden start to flourish.
 These are the plants which grow back and flower year after year.
 Lying dormant all winter, green shoots can appear as early as February or March.
 Through April and May, they grow strongly as the soil warms up.
 Left unchecked, they could burst into flower in late June and early July.
 They look spectacular!

 The problem is that after three or four weeks, the flowering season of some of your perennial plants is over.
 So you then spend the best months of summer looking at green leaves in your garden!

 There is a solution you can try, though.
 Trimming back early growth in late spring can result in bushier, sturdier plants and more flowers.
 This is known as the “Chelsea Chop”, as the timing coincides with the RHS Chelsea Flower Show at the end of May.